- James Gray

 - Joaquin Phoenix, Mark Wahlberg, Eva Mendes, Robert Duvall

 - Release Date

 The title refers to the credo of the NYPD in the 1980s.
 Their intent: to reclaim the streets overridden with drugs and crime.
-We hear “it’s falling apart out there” more than once; cops get shot and killed every day it seems.
-Any pre-Guliani New York cop movie shows a city polluted with crime.
+We hear “it’s falling apart out there” more than once.
+Cops get shot and killed every day, it seems.
+Any pre-Guliani New York cop movie shows a city polluted with crime and garbage in the streets.
 In one scene, children are shown laughing at an officer’s funeral procession.
 That’s the attitude these police officers are fighting: complete disdain for New York’s finest—an attitude less likely to occur in our post-9/11 world.
 And frankly, it’s a more interesting, dangerous, and dramatic period for a movie.

 Writer-director James Gray also made The Yards, another film starring Joaquin Phoenix and Mark Wahlberg, only that one had its eyes on Wahlberg.
 Here, we see where Wahlberg should stay, in stronger supporting roles, just where his Oscar-nominated performance in The Departed placed him.
 His role as Joseph makes way for Bobby’s central ups and downs, but he provides more than a one-note presence.

 Where the film succeeds best is its action, namely intense sequences ranging from a deafeningly quiet car chase to a shootout in a drug warehouse.
 These are typical scenes for this type of movie, filmed with attention to their innovative delivery.
 Though we’ve seen this film before in various forms, Gray concocts a well-laid plan for a satisfying crime drama.
 He may not be Scorsese, and this certainly isn’t The Departed, but it’s pretty damned entertaining.